A disarmed Harry Potter is still a great wizard. But arm him with his holly wand, and you have the G.O.A.T!

 The great thing about K-3D is that it uses the look-and-feel of your platform, thereby putting you at ease.
 Also, it has both procedural and parametric workflows.
 It allows you to adjust the properties interactively while also displaying the results immediately.

-If you’re serious about working on 3D designs but are struggling to afford the required tools, then you’re just in luck!
+If you’re serious about working on 3D graphic design but are struggling to afford the required tools, then you’re just in luck!

 Blender is a free, open source 3D content creation suite which is available for Windows, Mac, and Linux OS.